All Competitors between the ages of U8 to 60+ are welcomed and encouraged to participate in as many events they wish within their age pool.

 1.2.
 Ages are calculated as at December 31 of the year of competition for all age groups (including junior and masters age groups).
-For example if an entrant turns 16 in 2017 then the correct age group is U18.

 1.5 The initial timetable is only a DRAFT.
-The final timetable will be published no later than 5pm Friday 22nd September.
+The final timetable will be published no later than 5pm Friday 30th April.
 All athletes must check the www.nswathletics.org.au after close of entries to confirm the start times of their events.

 1.6 All athletes must report to athlete check in to advise of their intention to compete at least sixty (60) minutes before the scheduled starting time of the event.
 Failure to check in may result in the athlete being scratched from the event.
 Once races have been seeded no late arrivals will be accepted, regardless of circumstance.
 Any athlete who reports to the race start area shall be disqualified if their entry for that event cannot be verified.

-1.7 Entrants are encouraged to wear their club uniform however, this is not compulsory.
+1.7 Entrants are encouraged to wear their club uniform however this is not compulsory.

 1.8 Athletes may only enter and contest one pool or race in an event.